Facebook, Instagram suffer outages

 NEW YORK — Facebook says it is aware of outages on its platforms including Facebook, Messenger and Instagram and is working to resolve the issue.

+According to Facebook’s status page , the outages started around 11 a.m.
+EDT on Wednesday.
+That page, which calls the problem a “partial outage,” states that Facebook has experienced “increased error rates” since that time.

-According to downdetector.com, which monitors websites, the outages started around 12 p.m.
-EDT on Wednesday in parts of the U.S., including the East and West Coast, parts of Europe and elsewhere.
+Downdetector.com, a site that monitors site outages, said the Facebook problem affected parts of the U.S., including the East and West Coast; parts of Europe and elsewhere.
 Both Facebook’s desktop site and app appeared to be affected.
 Some users saw a message that said Facebook was down for “required maintenance.”

 Via its Twitter account, Facebook said the outage was not due to a “distributed denial of service” or DDoS attack, a type of attack that hackers use to interrupt service to a site.